bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 ```cpp
 struct file_handle_traits : cpp_util::unique_handle_out_ptr_access
 ```
-And this should be the default option to use unless yoy have a better reason.
+And this should be the default option to use unless you have a better reason.

 If the traits class is derived from `cpp_util::unique_handle_inout_and_out_ptr_access` then `.inout_ptr()` and `.inout_ref()` are added on top of the basic access